-The George Edgecomb Bar Association Executive Board: July 1, 2020 - June 30, 2021
+The George Edgecomb Bar Association Executive Board: July 1, 2022 - June 30, 2023

-Travis J. Coy, Esq.
-President
+Travis J. Coy, Esq., Immediate Past President

-Travis Coy serves as the President of the George Edgecomb Bar Association.
+Travis Coy is the Immediate Past President of the George Edgecomb Bar Association.
 He is an Assistant State Attorney with the Office of the State Attorney, Thirteenth Judicial Circuit wherein he is the Juvenile Division Chief.
 Prior to becoming Juvenile Division Chief, Travis was the Deputy Chief in Circuit Criminal Division A, where he prosecuted serious felony cases.
 Travis graduated from The Florida State University with honors in Communication Studies and a minor in Sociology.
 As a law student at Stetson University College of Law, Travis served as Associate Chief Justice of Stetson’s nationally recognized Moot Court Board, and as Treasurer and Parliamentarian of the Black Law Student Association.
 He functions as a member of The Florida Bar’s Judicial Nominating Procedures Committee and is a Barrister in the Tampa Bay Inn of Court.
-He is also the Vice President of the Tampa Bay Chapter of the National Black Prosecutors Association.
+He has also served as the Vice President of the Tampa Bay Chapter of the National Black Prosecutors Association.
 Travis is a Tampa native and was Hillsborough High School’s first recipient of a GEBA scholarship.

 Jane A. Rose, Esq., At Large Member